MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/TextCSV.md

 ### Editing Source

-When editing the source step, you will be presented with a slightly different dialog than when initially loading.
-Depending on what you are currently treating the file as (e.g. text vs csv) you will be presented with a screen with a variety of dropdowns.
+When editing the source step, you'll be presented with a slightly different dialog than when initially loading.
+Depending on what you are currently treating the file as (that is, text or csv) you'll be presented with a screen with a variety of dropdowns.

 ![Editing the source step on a query accessing a CSV file](../images/csveditsource.png)

-The 'Line breaks' dropdown will allow you to select if you want to apply linebreaks that are inside quotes or not.
+The **Line breaks** dropdown will allow you to select if you want to apply linebreaks that are inside quotes or not.

 ![Editing the line break style for a CSV file](../images/csveditlinebreak.png)

-For example, if we edit the 'structured' sample I provided above, we can add a line break.
+For example, if you edit the 'structured' sample provided above, you can add a line break.

 ```
 Column 1	Column 2	Column 3